These stats may sound like a tech startup, but they actually belong to one of Amazon’s biggest third-party vendors

 The profit potential when private labeling is huge, but it requires high capital and time investment.
 Most suppliers require a large order, especially when shipping from overseas, which is a barrier for most new Amazon sellers.

 Time is an issue as well.
 Between sample testing, brand creation, manufacturing and shipping it can take months to start earning money.
 Even with high-margin products, listings will not be instantly popular and getting them to be profitable may require a steep learning curve.

 Wholesale is selling goods in large quantities to be retailed by others.
 This simply means buying products in bulk from good suppliers, then reselling them on Amazon.

 It is fairly simple to scale a wholesale business -- if you need more products, you just need to find new suppliers.
 By building good relationships you will have constant access to top-selling products.
 Additionally, by paying upfront and buying in bulk sellers get much better prices than any drop-shipping model.

-Wholesale does requires some start-up costs, but not as much as a private label business since quantities are lower.
+Wholesale does require some start-up costs, but not as much as a private label business since quantities are lower.
 Wholesale generally have a faster turnaround too -- This means it will be possible to make revenue with a short period of time.

 You need very little physical equipment to start selling on Amazon.
 Here are a few things you may want to have on hand prior to selling:

 - Computer or laptop

 - Regular printer

 - A label printer (Amazon gives you the option of printing items labels for you for a small per-item fee)

 - Large, open space for shipping prep.